LogtalkDotOrg/logtalk.org/_posts/2019-09-30-predicate-semantics.md

 no
 ```

 This example, rewritten using Logtalk objects, gives the same results.
 But the compiler requires a primary declaration before accepting objects (or categories) contributing clauses for the multifile predicate.
 In the Logtalk version of the above example, the object `main` must be compiled prior to the compilation of the objects `more` and `other`.
-You may ask: why does it matter?
+You may ask: Why does it matter?
 Why worry with loading order?
 Consider the following modules:

 ```logtalk
 :- module(hack, []).